SarahBeecroft/cromwell_wdl/gatk4_multisample/readme.md

 ## Multisample_jointgt_GATK4.wdl

-***Important***: This workflow need at least 1 wgs or 30 wes samples due to VQSR requirements.
+***Important***: This workflow needs at least 1 wgs or 30 wes samples due to VQSR requirements.
 Panels are not supported.

 ### Inputs